dacarlin/bagel-protocol/production.md

 Kanamycin solution | 5 μL
 Tube seal | 1

+### Mise en place

++ 50 mL tube rack
++ waste bucket
++ pre-cut seals
++ pipets and tips
++ markers
++ serological pipet aspirator
++ 25 mL serological pipet

 ### Instructions

-1. Record the number of colonies on your transformation plate.
+1. Record the number of colonies on your transformation plate
 2. Add kanamycin solution to Terrific Broth to make a batch of growth media for all of your mutants.
-Make enough for one extra culture.
+Make enough for one extra culture
 3. Aliquot 5 mL growth media to a Falcon tube
-1. Using a pipettor, carefully scrape a single colony from the plate and dip in the growth media in the Falcon tube while pipeting up and down to start the culture
+1. Using a pipet, carefully scrape a single colony from the plate and dip in the growth media in the Falcon tube, and pipet up and down a few times
 2. Repeat for the other plates
 5. Seal the cultures with tube seals
 6. Incubate with shaking at 37 C for 24 hours

 ### Tips and tricks

-+ If you have a lot of colonies, divide the plate into quadrants, count one quadrant, and multiply the resultant number by 4 to estimate how many colonies you got.
++ If you have a lot of colonies, divide the plate into quadrants, count one quadrant, and multiply the resultant number by 4 to estimate how many colonies you got

 ## Day 3: Expression cultures